Amusement Park Organisations

 • Sherwood Forest Fun Park.
 Small amusement park at Edwinstowe in the heart of Sherwood Forest, Nottinghamshire.
 Free entry, pay per ride.

-• Tir Prince Raceway.
+• Tir Prince Fun Park.
 At Towyn in North Wales, this harness racing centre includes a permanent amusement park operated by Williams Amusements.
 The park has several white-knuckle fairground rides.

 • Trago Mills.
 Small leisure park at this Devon factory outlet centre.